When is Homecoming season 2 released? What’s going to happen?

 Homecoming’s first incarnation was as a scripted podcast sequence, written by Eli Horowitz and Micah Bloomberg, who tailored it for the small display screen with director Sam Esmail.

-It had an excellent starry voice solid, together with Catherine Keener as Heidi Bergman, Oscar Isaac as Walter Cruz, and David Schwimmer as Colin Belfast.
+It had an excellent starry voice forged, together with Catherine Keener as Heidi Bergman, Oscar Isaac as Walter Cruz, and David Schwimmer as Colin Belfast.

 Add Comment